DavidRR-F/Obsidian/Networking/Network +/Flashcards/Cabling.md

 🃟 Flaschcard: (-1, 0, Cables) (: What is the Distance and Max Bandwidth of Cat7) (: Distance 100 meters Max Bandwidth 10+ Gbps)
 🃟 Flaschcard: (-1, 0, Cables) (: Distance 100 meters Max Bandwidth 10+ Gbps) (: What is the Distance and Max Bandwidth of Cat7)

-🃟 Flaschcard: (-1, 0, Cables) (: What is the Distance and Max Bandwidth of Cat8) (: Distance 100 meters Max Bandwidth 25 Gbps)
+🃟 Flaschcard: (1, 16, Cables) (: What is the Distance and Max Bandwidth of Cat8) (: Distance 100 meters Max Bandwidth 25 Gbps)
 🃟 Flaschcard: (-1, 0, Cables) (: Distance 100 meters Max Bandwidth 25 Gbps) (: What is the Distance and Max Bandwidth of Cat8)

-🃟 Flaschcard: (-1, 0, Cables) (: What is a Single Node Fiber Optic Cable) (: Designed for long-distance communication, it has a small core (around 9 micrometers in diameter) that allows only one mode of light to propagate.
-This minimizes signal degradation over distance.
-Cable Color Yellow, Uses Lasers)
+🃟 Flaschcard: (-1, 0, Cables) (: What is a Single Node Fiber Optic Cable) (: Designed for long-distance communication, it has a small core (around 9 micrometers in diameter)
 ❌️🃟 Flaschcard: (-1, 0, Cables) (: Designed for long-distance communication, it has a small core (around 9 micrometers in diameter) that allows only one mode of light to propagate.
 This minimizes signal degradation over distance.
 Cable Color Yellow, Uses Lasers) (: What is a Single Node Fiber Optic Cable)

-🃟 Flaschcard: (-1, 0, Cables) (: What is a Multi node Fiber Optic Cable) (: Used for shorter distances, it has a larger core (50 or 62.5 micrometers) that supports multiple modes of light.
-MMF is typically used within buildings or campuses where high data rates are needed over relatively short distances.
-Cable Color Orange, Uses LED)
+🃟 Flaschcard: (-1, 0, Cables) (: What is a Multi node Fiber Optic Cable) (: Used for shorter distances, it has a larger core (50 or 62.5 micrometers)
 ❌️🃟 Flaschcard: (-1, 0, Cables) (: Used for shorter distances, it has a larger core (50 or 62.5 micrometers) that supports multiple modes of light.
 MMF is typically used within buildings or campuses where high data rates are needed over relatively short distances.
 Cable Color Orange, Uses LED) (: What is a Multi node Fiber Optic Cable)

 🃟 Flaschcard: (-1, 0, Cables) (: What is a LC Connector) (: A small form-factor fiber optic connector typically used in data communications and telecommunications)